Sight & Sound Theatres FAQs

 - What if I live outside of the continental United States?

-An additional $25 will be added to standard shipping charges for international orders.
+International shipping and handling outside of the continental United States is listed at checkout.
 Orders are shipped Priority Mail International.
 Please allow 2-3 weeks for delivery.

 - How can I choose expedited shipping options?